eSpoc/vangular-storybook-minimal/README.md

 2. `pnpm storybook`

-And then note the console error.
+And then note the console errors regarding the `missing assets/images/icons/critical_priority.svg`.